hoavu123/old-page/papers.md

 ## Papers

+Author names are in **alphabetical order** per tradicion of theoretical computer science.

 * On the Locality of Approximate Nash-Williams Forest Decomposition. **In submission**.
   David Harris, Hsin-Hao Su, and Hoa T. Vu.